AshtreeBV/metadhana-whitepaper/docs/details/roadmap.md

 - [ ] Create a Decentralized Scholarship fund for Social Good
 - [ ] Create DAO initiated incubator and Grants Program
-- [ ] Pilot test of an integration of DAO privileges to offline businesses
+- [ ] Pilot test of integration of DAO privileges to offline businesses
 - [ ] Initiate talks with the Philippine government to explore blockchain opportunities and regulatory framework
 - [ ] Form Strategic Partnerships with different media and VR/AR studios
 - [ ] Creation of NFT Manga/Comic Reader